 What are the Most Popular Small Business Tax Credits?

 Earlier, we noted that tax credits aren’t used as frequently tax deductions.
-This is largely because the federal, state, and your local governments issue new tax credits every year.
+This is largely because the federal, state, and local governments issue new tax credits every year.
 Certain credits from the previous year are no longer available.

 1. Small Business Health Care